 Download producer information

-In the cellar, each parcel is vinified separately and one wants to intervene little or not at all.
-They use the Coquard PAI press, which is considered one of the best, and of course only the first pressing is used.
-They even go one step further and divide this first pressing into three different cycles.
-For the vintage champagnes, only the first two cycles are used.
-The base wines are only chaptalized in extreme cases.
+In the cellar, each plot is vinified separately.
+Doyard uses the Coquard PAI press which is considered one of the best and of course only the first pressing is used.
+They even go a step further and divide this first pressing into three different cycles.
+Only the first two cycles are used for the vintage champagnes.

-Doyard's champagnes are elegant, mineral, at times somewhat purist, and have a personality all their own.
+Doyard's champagnes are elegant, mineral, sometimes puristic and have their own personality.
 They are among the most respected on the Côte des Blancs.
-The long lees aging combined with the lower pressure make for an extremely cohesive, fine product.
+The long yeast storage in combination with the lower pressure ensure extremely harmonious, very fine products.

 Facts: R.M., Vertus, Côte des Blancs, 10 ha.
 50,000 bbl/year